AbbyBounty/Cpp/README.md

     3. Creata a class student with the data members as nosubject(number of subjects) and marks.
 Create a dynamic array for marks with length as nosubjects.
        Accept and Display marks of all the subject.

+### 21 July
+    1. Create a class cEmployee with id as int data and name as  *char data members.
+       Write a default constructor, parameterized constructor and demonstrate.

+    2. Write a class with data member as a constant and a reference variable.
+       Initialze it and demonstrate the working.